 Encourage your team to engage through creation

 The joy of creation is a wonderful thing.
 They say the happiest workers are those who use their hands for a living: carpenters, stonemasons, mechanics, and so on.
 For office workers, finding such joy is a little more difficult — unless you get creative.

 To that end, get your team to undertake a project that uses their creative and visual skills in a way that benefits your business.
 Branded business merchandise, marketing materials, internal communications templates — give them all a visual revamp.

 The key to using this as a tactic for improving morale is to give your team full creative reign over the project.
-It doesn’t need to be expensive or time-consuming — your team could even take their own photos, create some slick new graphics or get involved in producing marketing materials for your business.
+It doesn’t need to be expensive or time-consuming — your team member could even take their own photo, change background of a photo to improve the look and feel, create some slick new graphics or get involved in producing marketing materials for your business.